jackcrombie/dynamic-timezone-clock/README.md

 - **Two Countdown Modes**:
   - **Duration**: Counts down for a specific length of time (e.g., 10 minutes).
   - **Time of Day**: Counts down to a specific time (e.g., 5:00 PM).
 - **Scheduled Start**: Optionally set a date, time, and timezone for the timer to begin.
 If the start time is in the future, a "Starting in..." message will be displayed.
+If only a time is set, today's date is used by default.
-- **Flexible Duration Formats**: Specify durations like `10m`, `1h30m`, or `01:30:00`.
+- **Flexible Display**: For timers longer than 36 hours, the format automatically includes days (DD:HH:MM:SS).
+You can also choose to hide the seconds for a cleaner look.
 - **Customizable Display**: Change the title and colors to match your needs.
 - **Live Preview**: See your timer in action before you use it.